EthanAI/ParkingGarageApp/README.md

 accelerometerApp
 ================

 App to automatically determine the floor you parked out.
-GPS is not helpful, so we use the accelerometers to judge how many times you've turned.
+GPS is not helpful, so we use the sensors to judge how many times you've turned.

+Primary mechanics:
+1. Detect when driving starts
+2. Detect when nearing parking garage
+3. Detect when driving stops
+4. Use sensor data from 2 to 3 to analyze parked floor

     Goals:
         xRead sensors